ZhixiangSu/KRST/README.md

 # Multi-Aspect Explainable Inductive Relation Prediction by Sentence Transformer

-This repository contains code and data for AAAI submission **Multi-Aspect Explainable Inductive Relation Prediction by Sentence Transformer**.
+This repository contains code and data for AAAI 2023 paper **Multi-Aspect Explainable Inductive Relation Prediction by Sentence Transformer**.
 In the paper, we propose a novel approach for inductive relation prediction namely KRST.
 KRST adopts sentence transformer for path-based prediction and could provide a comprehensive explanation.

 ![fig](https://raw.githubusercontent.com/AAAI2023AnonymousSubmission7528/KRST/master/fig/fig6.png)